zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 You can add new functionalities to Zowe Explorer by creating your own extension.
 For more information, see [Extensions for Zowe Explorer](https://github.com/zowe/vscode-extension-for-zowe/blob/main/docs/README-Extending.md).

 **Tip:** View an example of a Zowe Explorer extension: [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).

+## More information

+- For the complete Zowe Explorer documentation, see [Zowe Docs](https://docs.zowe.org/stable/user-guide/ze-install.html).
+- Join the **#zowe-explorer** channel on [Slack](https://openmainframeproject.slack.com/) to stay in touch with the Zowe community.